-Julien MIGOZZI (Msc ENS de Lyon) is a PhD candidate and a member of Research Units Pacte (CNRS 5194) and Geographie-Cités (CNRS 8504).
+Julien MIGOZZI is a PhD candidate and a member of CNRS Research Units Geographie-Cités (8504) and Pacte (5194).

 He is currently finishing his doctoral thesis in Urban & Economic Geography under the supervision of Pr.
 Myriam HOUSSAY-HOLZSCHUCH (University Grenoble Alpes) and Pr.
 Renaud LE GOIX (University Paris Diderot)/

-2015-2017 : Visiting PhD Candidate, African Centre for Cities, Department of Environmental & Geographical Science, University of Cape Town (UCT).
+2015-2017 : Visiting PhD student, African Centre for Cities & Department of Environmental & Geographical Science, University of Cape Town (UCT).

 2011 : Research Assistant at Victoria University of Wellington, Marsden Pacific Aid Research Group

 - Research program: "The Inverse Sovereignty Effect: The New Aid Agenda in Pacific Island States".
 Directors: John Overton et Warwick Murray.
 Institutions: Victoria University of Wellington et Massey University (Nouvelle-Zélande).
 Funding: Marsden Fund of the Royal Society of New Zealand.

 - General focus: The impact of new aid modalities on the Pacific Islands’ sovereignty

 - Personal focus: research on French Pacific Territories (New Caledonia, French Polynesia).

 2011 : Intern at the Research Institute for Development (IRD), Nouméa, New Caledonia.
 Research Topic: social housing & urban development.

 2014 — , PhD Candidate at the University Grenoble Alpes.